 Whether you are a foreigner relocating to Singapore or you are a native looking to change houses, it’s important to choose a unit that suits your needs and budget.
 So, how much will you pay for housing in Singapore?
 Well, the cost of housing in this city will depend on various factors like the size and type of the unit, availability of recreational facilities, quality of furnishings available as well as proximity to the city.
 Let’s take a closer look at some of the available accommodations.

 Condominiums or condos, as they are popularly known, are built by private investors.
 For condos, you can opt for simple condo flats or luxury flats.
-Luxury flats come with a wide range of amenities such as event spaces, gardens, playgrounds for children, swimming pools, tennis courts and gyms, among others.
+Luxury flats comprise of amenities such as event spaces, gardens, playgrounds, swimming pools, tennis courts and gyms.

 If you opt to rent a condo in the prime areas of the city such as Bukit Timah, Orchard, River Valley and Tanglin, then you will part with approximately USD 5,200 per month for a 3-bedroom apartment.